ad-freiburg/ad-blog/content/post/project-bill-of-material-exploration-service.md

  1. Both materials are used in the same plant
  1. One of the materials has the position type "alternative"

-As mentioned above, alternatives also have a probability associated with it.
+As mentioned above, alternatives also have a probability associated with them.
 In theory, it is possible to determine after production how many of each alternative material was used and from that calculate a distribution.
 With this, it could be possible to determine which alternatives are the most important.
 In practice, however, this probability field at the data source is only